freerange/site/soups/weeknotes/week-822.snip.markdown

 Week beginning Monday, 14th October 2024.

-[Chris L][] arrived back from his Las Vegas 🎰 trip on Tuesday evening where he'd met up with some friends and attended the 🎶 [Best Friends Forever Fest][] 🎶.
-The proverbial caveat [^1] notwithstanding, it sounds as if he had a really good break, although he was inevitably suffering from jet lag on Wednesday!
+[Chris L][] arrived back 🛬 from his 🇺🇸 Las Vegas 🎰 trip on Tuesday evening where he'd met up with some friends and attended the 🎶 [Best Friends Forever Fest][] 🎶.
+The proverbial caveat [^1] notwithstanding, it sounds as if he had a really good break, although he was inevitably suffering from jet lag 😴 on Wednesday!

 ## Mission Patch 🚀

-I continued to port the app from [SvelteKit][] to [Rails][] concentrating on progressively enhancing the patch designer using [Hotwire Stimulus][] and [Hotwire Turbo Streams][].
+I continued to port the app from [SvelteKit][] to [Rails][] 🚂 concentrating on progressively enhancing the patch designer using [Hotwire Stimulus][] and [Hotwire Turbo Streams][].
 So far I've been very impressed with how relatively straightforward it's been to implement the JavaScript enhancements and how well they're working.
 And it's been a massive help to be able to bounce ideas off [Chris R][] as I've been going along.
 I'm really looking forward to getting the changes live and writing about the implementation in more detail.

 [Guy][guy-moorhouse] gave us some very helpful feedback on our initial implementation of the new home page design via the medium of a [Supercut][] video with him talking us through a number of issues and demonstrating how to fix them in the browser developer tools. 🎉

 ## Jam 🍓

 Chris R spent some more time 🥇 working through the explanations on the historical transactions in [FreeAgent][] [^2] checking the way we've handled VAT.
-He also did some more thinking about how we might make better use FreeAgent, [DoubleAgent][], [Stripe Connect][], etc, to simplify or even automate the work involved.
+He also did some more thinking about how we might make better use FreeAgent, [DoubleAgent][], [Stripe Connect][], etc, to simplify or even automate the work involved 🤖.

-When Chris L was back, the two of them had a useful conversation about how we should handle the [The Platform Operators regulations][] which might require us to do due diligence on [jam.coop][] sellers and report their income to HMRC.
+When Chris L was back, the two of them had a useful conversation about how we should handle the [The Platform Operators regulations][] which might require us to do due diligence on [jam.coop][] sellers and report their income to HMRC. 💸

 ## SendBoard & Trello Butler 📩🤵